Pokeyi/VRC-Floater-Sync/README.md

 - Create and select an empty game object and add the P_FloaterSync behaviour via the Unity Inspector window or 'Component > Pokeyi.VRChat > P.VRC Floater Sync' toolbar menu.
 - Click the 'Convert to UdonBehaviour' button if prompted.
 - Click the small triangle next to Floater Objects to expand the array.
 - If the Size field is left at 0, you can lock the Inspector tab and drag the game object(s) you want to manage into the Floater Objects label to add them all to the array at once.
 You can alternatively enter a Size value and drag them in one at a time.
-(See: Known Issues [#1](https://github.com/Pokeyi/VRC-Floater-Sync#known-issues))
+(See: Known Issues [#1](#known-issues))
 - Configure the rest of the behaviour's properties in the Inspector window as you see fit.
 Each of these is explained in detail further below.

 ## Features
 The main features of Floater Sync.
+- Floater Objects - The array of game objects you've selected to be modified by this behaviour.
-- TEMPLATE
+- Template

 All of the following properties have hover-tooltips in the Unity Inspector window.

-### TEMPLATE
+### Template Objects
-TEMPLATE
-- TEMPLATE
+The array of game objects you've selected to be modified by this behaviour.
+Multiple can be added.
+- There is no limit imposed on the number of game objects you can add.
+- See [Setup](#setup) above for tips on placing game objects into the array via the Unity Inspector window.

 ### TEMPLATE
 TEMPLATE